varun7654/varun7654.github.io/_posts/2024-9-22-Making-Notes.md

 - Make creating new notes really easy
 - Have them also work on mobile and small displays
 - They should work automatically.
 I don't want to have to run extra commands to generate everything.
 - Arrows should look hand-drawn (ish).
-I don't want every arrow to look the same. %$Does this work on lists???$%
+I don't want every arrow to look the same. %$Getting notes to place properly in lists took a bunch of effort$%

 Source [here](https://github.com/varun7654/varun7654.github.io/blob/main/_ts/src/notes.ts)